urbit/docs/tutorials/arvo/arvo.md

 ## Overview

-This article is intended to provide a thorough summary of all of the most important aspects of Arvo.
+This article is intended to provide a thorough summary of all of the most important aspects of the Arvo kernel.
 We work on two levels - a conceptual level that should be useful to anybody interested in how Arvo works, and a more technical level intended for those that intend to write software for Urbit.

 Unlike any other popular operating system, it is possible for a single human to understand every aspect of Arvo due to its compact size.
 The entire Urbit stack is around 30k lines of code, while the Arvo kernel is just 1k lines of code.
-Think of this page as

 We include a number of quotes from the Urbit [white paper](https://media.urbit.org/whitepaper.pdf) where appropriate.
 The white paper is a good companion to this article, though it should be noted that some parts of it are now either out of date or not yet implemented.